 Most days, Taitum is up early feeding and caring for Jack, and as soon as she’s home from school, she’s off on a ride.
 They are inseparable.

 The great expectations for Taitum’s school year never materialized.
 She did great academically, but each day was a battle.
-The little circle of girlfriends she had rejected her.
+Unbeknownst to us, the little circle of girlfriends she had rejected her.
 They wouldn’t speak or look at her.
 This went on for weeks, which for a 10-year-old girl felt like eternity.
 It got to the point where I asked her one morning, “Taitum who do you talk to during lunch?”
 And she responded by saying, “Nobody.
 But I have a paper sack that I make into a face and talk to it and then when I get home, I talk to Jack.”
+I felt my heart shatter into a million pieces.

 As this school year comes to a close, I’m incredibly grateful to the Lord for Jack.
 Jack was Taitum’s stabilizing reality this school year.
 He was her friend.
 He listened to her when nobody in her class would.
 He gave her something to look forward to each day.
 She’s gained a certain independence with Jack, gained confidence, and through the 4H Horse program, gained a wider circle of friends.